Clandestine Blaze

-Clandestine Blaze is a one-man black metal band formed by Mikko Aspa in Lahti, Finland in 1998.
-Aspa cites Darkthrone, Burzum, Beherit, and Bathory as key influences.
+Clandestine Blaze is a one-man Finnish black metal band from Lahti, formed in 1998 by Mikko Aspa.
+Aspa cites Darkthrone, Burzum, Beherit and Bathory as key influences.
 Aspa is also currently involved in many other projects, such as Stabat Mater, Creamface, Fleshpress, AM, Grunt, Clinic of Torture, Alchemy of the 20th Century, and Nicole 12.

 Aspa is also the owner of Northern Heritage, a record label that has released albums by Baptism, Mgła, Behexen, Deathspell Omega, Drudkh, Hate Forest, Ildjarn, Peste Noire, and Satanic Warmaster, among others.
 In addition, Aspa is the owner of CF Productions (which produces the pornographic Erotic Perversion magazines and Public Obscenities videos) and Freak Animal Records (a power electronics / noise label).

+Clandestine Blaze has performed a few live shows in 2015 and 2016 using a session lineup.
+With regards to future touring plans, Aspa said: "I won’t even consider any offers beyond the level of Steelfest, which is the best festival I’m currently aware of.
+I’d prefer small, closed networks completely cut off from the music industry."